ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 #### HIP trace

-HIP trace comprises of execution traces for the entire application at the HIP level.
+HIP trace comprises execution traces for the entire application at the HIP level.
 This includes HIP API functions and their asynchronous activities at the runtime level.
 In general, HIP APIs directly interact with the user program.
-It is easier to analyze HIP traces as you can directly map the traces to the program.
+It is easier to analyze HIP traces as you can directly map them to the program.

 To trace HIP runtime APIs, use: